Chrome privacy settings on Android: Tight level

 Disable account syncing

-To turn off syncing in Google Chromer:
+To turn off syncing in your current browser:

 1. Tap the three dots in the upper right corner of the screen;